ibexa/documentation-developer/docs/permissions/limitation_reference.md

 | `userId` | "Assigned only" | Users can perform actions only on content items that are assigned to them or not assigned to anybody. |
 | `null` | none | Users can perform actions on all drafts, regardless of the assignments or whether drafts are locked or not. |

-## Workflow Stage Limitation
+## Workflow Stage limitation

-The Workflow Stage (`WorkflowStage`) Limitation specifies whether the User can edit content in a specific workflow stage.
+The Workflow Stage (`WorkflowStage`) limitation specifies whether the User can edit content in a specific workflow stage.

 ### Possible values

-The Limitation takes as values stages configured for the workflow.
+The limitation takes as values stages configured for the workflow.

-## Workflow Transition Limitation
+## Workflow Transition limitation

-The Workflow Transition (`WorkflowTransition`) Limitation specifies whether the User can move the content in a workflow through a specific transition.
+The Workflow Transition (`WorkflowTransition`) limitation specifies whether the User can move the content in a workflow through a specific transition.

 ### Possible values

-The Limitation takes as values transitions between stages configured for the workflow.
+The limitation takes as values transitions between stages configured for the workflow.